mattocchi/ddev-db-mssql/README.md

 ## Getting started

-1. add the add-on to your [DDEV](https://ddev.readthedocs.io) project using `ddev get ddev/ddev-db-mssql`
+1. add the add-on to your [DDEV](https://ddev.readthedocs.io) project using `ddev add-on get ddev/ddev-db-mssql` (or `ddev get ddev/ddev-db-mssql` for older versions of DDEV)
 2. restart with `ddev restart`
 3. please wait for the build of the updated `web-build`
 4. add a simple test PHP like the MS provided for [Testing Your Installation](https://learn.microsoft.com/en-us/sql/connect/php/installation-tutorial-linux-mac?view=sql-server-ver16) replacing the `${DDEV_SITENAME}` from your project